PrasannaPandugula/my-hashnode-repo/cmj2zkn42000002jy9mq09yfr.md

 **View CNI Configuration**

-1. Network plugins are installed under **/opt/cni/bin** directory, container looks into this directory.
+1. Network plugins are installed in the **/opt/cni/bin** directory, container looks into this directory.

-2. Which plugin and how to use configured in the below directories.
+2. Which plugin and how to use it are configured in the directories.

 3. ```bash
         $ ls /etc/cni/net.d         #If multiple files are there, it will choose one in alphabetical order.
         10-bridge.conflist
         10-flannel.conflist             #plugin to use
     ```